jaiverma/jaiverma.github.io/_posts/2018-04-17-ios-game-hacking.markdown

 Finished dumping com.libertyforone.minesweeperclassic2 in 10.8 seconds
 {% endhighlight %}

 `-[MinesweeperViewController startNewGame]` is the function responsible for initialising the game.
-The `MinesweeperViewController` has a member named `board` which is a `BoardView` which stores the game grid as a 2D integer array. `startNewGame` initialises this grid using `-[BoardView setGrid: x: y: ]`.
+The `MinesweeperViewController` has a member named `board` which returns a `BoardView` which stores the game grid as a 2D integer array. `startNewGame` initialises this grid using `-[BoardView setGrid: x: y: ]`.
 All cells of the 2D array which hold bombs are initialised with the number `17` and the rest are set to `16`.

 {% highlight c %}
 void __cdecl -[MinesweeperViewController startNewGame](MinesweeperViewController *self, SEL a2)